• Skip to main content

 The second key is to squeeze out as much liquid from the kimchi as possible.
 We all know the importance of Maillard browning in boosting the flavor of a dish, and if the kimchi is wet, it will not brown.
 By separating the liquid from the kimchi at the beginning and then reintroducing the liquid after the kimchi has browned, we're able get the browning while still having a sauce.

-One last thing to note is that because the seasoning of this dish is primarily from the kimchi, if your kimchi doesn't taste good, your buta kimuchi won't either, so be sure to use a brand of kimchi you like, or make your own.
+One last thing to note is that because the seasoning of this dish is primarily from the kimchi, if your kimchi doesn't taste good, your buta kimuchi won't either, so be sure to use a brand of kimchi you like, or follow my recipe to make your own.

 Other Fusion Dishes